Immigration & Citizenship

 Immigration, Detention and U.S. Citizenship services

-At the IPC, we provide information and referral on a wide variety of issues.
-Working with some of Boston’s best immigration lawyers who offer their time pro bono, the IPC holds legal clinics every month where immigrants can have confidential consultations.
-The IPC has been doing this work for almost 30 ears.
+At IPC - Boston we provide information and referral on a wide variety of issues.
+Working with some of Boston’s best immigration lawyers who offer their time pro bono, IPC - Boston holds legal clinics every month where immigrants can have confidential consultations.
+IPC - Boston has been doing this work for almost 30 ears.

 If readers would like a free 1:1 consultation with an experienced immigration attorney, they can attend one of our monthly immigration clinics .
 Our clinic consultations are free, however, we greatly appreciate donations to help offer these services.